FWICSS/FWICSS/README.md

 Feel free to explore my projects and reach out to me if you have any questions or want to discuss exciting collaborations!

 ### About me
 I am 23 years old...
-But I will be 24 in 351 days 🎉 Here is my homemade daytime ☀️ counter before next year ⏱ **137 day before 2023 ⏱**
+But I will be 24 in 300 days 🎉 Here is my homemade daytime ☀️ counter before next year ⏱ **85 day before 2024 ⏱**

-### About my knowledge 👨‍🎓

 #### Développement Web et Mobile
 ![Dart](https://img.shields.io/badge/Dart-0175C2?style=for-the-badge&logo=dart&logoColor=white)